Seznec affair: Events

-Miscarriage of justice?
+Possible miscarriage of justice

 Throughout the trial and for the rest of his life, Seznec never stopped proclaiming his innocence.
 His descendants fought on to have the case reopened and clear his name (notably his grandson Denis Le Her-Seznec).
 Until today, all their attempts (nine total) have failed.

 The "commission de révision des condamnations pénales" nevertheless accepted, on 11 April 2005, a reopening of Guillaume Seznec's conviction for murder.
 This decision could open the way to an eventual annulling of his conviction in 1924.
 The criminal chamber of the Court of Cassation, France's supreme judicial court, examined the case on 5 October 2006.
 At this point, Avocat général Jean-Yves Launay required the benefit of the doubt, to Seznec's benefit, raising more particularly the possibility of a police plot - the trainee inspector Pierre Bonny (twenty years later to be assistant to Henri Lafont, head of the Gestapo française) and his superior, commissaire Vidal were charged in the inquiry.
 At his side, the conseiller rapporteur Jean-Louis Castagnède maintained the opposite opinion, deducing on the one hand any such manipulation seemed improbable due to the few acts established by Bonny and on the other that the experts solicited by the cour de cassation had established that Guillaume Seznec really was the author of the false promise of sale of Quéméneur's property seized at Plourivo.